Birmingham Airport offers a range of assistance services for customers requiring additional support.

 Assisted Travel Help Desk

-The Assisted Travel Help Desk is located opposite the Spar shop on the ground floor of the terminal building, next to check-in zone B.
+The Assisted Travel Help Desk is located in the concourse area near the Spar shop on the ground floor of the terminal building, next to check-in zone B.

 Car Park 5 - Accessible bus service to terminal available